Concrete Moisture: Calcium Chloride vs. Relative Humidity Testing

 (Side note: calcium chloride testing has also been disallowed as an appropriate method for testing on lightweight concrete).

-To test the moisture conditions within the slab, the best indicator of the total moisture content picture is relative humidity testing using in situ probes.
+To test the moisture conditions within the slab, the best indicator of the total moisture picture is relative humidity testing using in situ probes.
 A series of test holes are drilled into the slab and a small probe is placed into the hole where it is allowed to equilibrate with the slab before readings are taken.
 Research has found that placing the probe internally, at a depth of 40% of the slab’s total thickness, provides the best indicator of the moisture conditions the adhesive and finished flooring product would encounter if they were installed.

-Understanding these basic concepts about concrete, and correctly monitoring its moisture content as it dries, can significantly reduce the risk of moisture-related flooring problems.
-From a concrete specification that suits the time frame available, to the flooring contractor that must choose the adhesive best suited to the flooring and slab conditions, with the right moisture content information, it should be possible for every professional on a building site to prevent flooring failures.
+Understanding these basic concepts about concrete, and correctly monitoring its moisture as it dries, can significantly reduce the risk of moisture-related flooring problems.
+From a concrete specification that suits the time frame available, to the flooring contractor that must choose the adhesive best suited to the flooring and slab conditions, with the right moisture condition information, it should be possible for every professional on a building site to prevent flooring failures.

 Latest posts by Jason Spangler (see all)